2.1 Understand the social environment of road transport and the rules governing it

 Vehicles used for non-commercial carriage

-8. vehicles carrying material or equipment to be used by the driver in the course of their work, provided that driving the vehicle makes up less than 30% of their rolling monthly work.
+8. Vehicles carrying material or equipment to be used by the driver in the course of their work, provided that driving the vehicle makes up less than 30% of their rolling monthly work

 The driver of this vehicle may also be exempt CPC provided they were using it only to carry materials in the course of their work and driving it was not the main activity (parks and gardens work or street repairs for example)